Wyn-Enterprise/WynReportsEmbeddedSample_React/Readme.md

 ### Steps

-1. Install [Wyn Enterprise](https://wyn.grapecity.com/demos/request/trial) to your  machine
+1. Install [Wyn Enterprise](https://wyn.grapecity.com/demos/request/trial) to your  machine (see configuration section below for CORS and Exposed Headers settings)
 2. Execute `run-yarn.cmd` ( or `run-npm.cmd` )
 3. Open http://localhost:3000 by browser